Before you can obtain a badge to drive a public service vehicle (PSV) taxi or cab, you will need to:

 Step 3: take a PSV test

 Once you've completed steps 1 and 2, you can book your test.
 PSV test bookings must be made in person at DVS.
 You must produce your Jersey driving licence along with the correct fee.
-You will then be given a date and time to sit the test.
+You will then be given a date and time to take the test.

 It might be useful to take some formal driving lessons with an Approved Driving Instructor.
 This will help you to know what is required in the test, and will also help you to get rid of any bad driving habits.